 Hours: Noon to 4 pm.

-Note that El Barco only accepts cash and does not accept credit or debit cards.
+Payment accepted: Only cash, does not accept credit or debit cards.

 The Bottom Line: El Barco a Hidden Gem with Good Seafood